Seville City Guide

 Currency and tipping

-In Seville, tipping is a gesture of appreciation rather than a strict requirement.
-In casual tapas bars or cafes, it is common to leave the small change from your bill.
-For more formal sit-down meals, a tip of 5% to 10% is considered generous if the service was particularly attentive, though many locals simply round up to the nearest euro.
-The local currency is the Euro (€), and as a rough guide, 1 Euro is approximately equivalent to 1.10 US Dollars.
+In Seville, tipping is a gesture of appreciation rather than a strict obligation.
+At casual tapas bars or cafes, it is common practice to leave the small change remaining from your bill.
+For a more formal sit-down meal with attentive service, a gratuity of 5% to 10% is standard and graciously accepted.
+It is generally preferred to leave these tips in cash, even when paying the primary bill by card, to ensure the amount goes directly to the staff who served you.

 🗓️